DavideEspositoPelella/SuperMario-RL/README.md

 ## **Features**

-- **Reinforcement Learning Algorithms**: Implement and experiment with various RL algorithms such as Sarsa, Double Deep Q-learning, A3C.
+- **Reinforcement Learning Algorithms**: Implement and experiment with various RL algorithms such as Sarsa, Double Deep Q-learning, A3C and ICM module.
-- **Super Mario Gym Environment**: Utilize the OpenAI Gym environment for Super Mario, providing a realistic simulation for training and evaluating the agent.
+- **Super Mario Gym Environment**: Utilize the OpenAI Gym environment for Super Mario, providing a simulation for training and evaluating the agent.
 - **Visualization**: Include visualizations and graphs to demonstrate the learning progress of the agent over time.

 ## **Getting Started**